 In almost every case, the stuff never makes it back to the room.
 “I have teachers over and over go, ‘As soon as I was able to actually free my classroom of some space, I was able to see what was possible.’
 I think sometimes until you breathe the classroom, give it some air, you can’t even see what the next iteration is.”

 3. MIX UP YOUR SEATING OPTIONS

-Flexible seating doesn’t have to mean new furniture, hokki stools, and bean bags.
-Using the furniture you have right now, you can still create different seating options and give students choice.
+Flexible seating doesn’t have to mean new furniture, hokku stools, and bean bags.
+Using the furniture you have right now, you can still create different seating options and give students choices.

 4. CONSIDER THE PERIMETER